 Freeze-drying makes use of low-temperature dehydration and doesn’t rely on heat to evaporate water.
 The process involves freezing the product, lowering the pressure, and eliminating the ice.

-Freeze-drying doesn’t degrade nutritional values too much, leaving the food item alimental.
+Freeze-drying doesn’t degrade nutritional values too much, leaving the

 When crickets are freeze-dried, they tend to lose some of their moisture content, which helps increase the protein quotient and increase the shelf-life.
 That means if your leo is willing, you can feed it freeze-dried crickets in moderation.